kmsshafi/genome-annotation-maker/README.md

-# 🧬 Generic Genome Annotation Pipeline Using MAKER
+# 🧬 Genome Annotation Pipeline Using MAKER

 This repository provides a modular and reproducible workflow for eukaryotic genome annotation using [MAKER](http://www.yandell-lab.org/software/maker.html).
 It integrates tools like RepeatModeler, RepeatMasker, SNAP, Augustus, and BUSCO to identify genes and annotate features.